Page 7 - Blog

 How can you do it?

 Easily: by getting valuable insights about customers behavior with the help of the website tracking tags — small snippets of code that could make a big difference.
-That's exactly when Google Tag Manager in Magento comes into play.
+That's exactly when comes into play.

 It is a tag management system (TMS) that makes implementing and tracking tags easier and more convenient.
 You can make changes to the tags and adjust their functions from one interface without replacing the code.